aabtop/respire/README.md

 Note also that multiple tasks are executed in parallel, one per thread available on the system.

+The grey nodes are nodes that are defined in the build files and available for building, but were not requested to be built at that time.
+In this example, they are packaging and testing steps.
+The next animation goes on to run those build steps.

+#### Re-running respire to build tests and packaging

 ![Animation of Respire's build dependency graph while packaging and testing.](readme_assets/graph23.gif)